 Brynden Rivers: Was called a Kinslayer when he killed his half-brother Daemon Blackfyre during the Battle of the Redgrass Field.

 Maelys Blackfyre: Was called a kinslayer because he supposedly consumed his own twin in the womb.

 Maekar I Targaryen: Was called a kinslayer when he slew his own brother Baelor "Breakspear" Targaryen (although it was an accident).

 Viserys II: Was suspected of poisoning his own nephew Baelor the Blessed.
-Though the evidence on this is dubious and it appears most likely that Viserys was innocent of this charge.

 King Aegon II: For feeding his half sister Rhaenyra Targaryen to his dragon during the Dance of the Dragons.

 Ser Erryk: For slaying his twin brother Ser Arryk during the Dance of the Dragons, both died by each others swords.

 Ser Arryk: For slaying his twin brother Ser Erryk during the Dance of the Dragons, both died by each others swords.